LeoLuttmann17/CIS25_Fall2025/week3/README.txt

 Enter item name: Apples
 Enter quantity: 5
 Enter cost: 1.25
-Total cost for Apples: $6.25
+The total cost for Apples is $6.25